tapdata/tapdata.github.io/docs/Deployment/install-and-start.md

 ## What's next

-After you've installed TapData, you can make your data on tap, see the following documents:
+After you've installed Tapdata, you can make your data on tap, see the following documents:

 - [Transform Data from MySQL to MySQL in Real-Time](../Use Cases/ETL/mysql-to-mysql.md)
 - [Transform Data from MySQL to MongoDB in Real-Time](../Use Cases/ETL/mysql-to-mongodb.md)